usdot-fhwa-stol/carma-carla-integration/README.md

 Afterward, the corresponding CARLA vehicle will start to receive control command from CARMA-Platform and start to following the selected route to move

-## Usage instruction
+## Usage Instruction
-The usage instruction includes what parameter could be parsed to CARMA-CARLA integration and the description of these parameters
+The usage instruction includes what parameter could be parsed to CARMA-CARLA integration, the description of these parameters and CARMA parameters

-### CARMA-CARLA Integration parameters
+### CARMA-CARLA Integration Parameters
 | Parameters| **Description**|*Default*|
 | ------------------- | ------------------------------------------------------------ |----------|
 |host|CARLA server IP address|127.0.0.1|